swarali883/ISS-Overhead-notifier/README.md

 International Space Station Notifier

 This application tracks where the iSS is currently in the sky.
-When the ISS is in the night sky, right above where we are, then we send ourselves an email telling us to look up ans spot the fast-moving ISS
+When the ISS is in the night sky, right above where we are, then we send ourselves an email telling us to look up ans spot the fast-moving ISS.

 -Data stored is in JSON form through JSON Viewer.
 -Libraries used - request, smtplib, time, datetime